Introduction

 while M

+the particle number to vary.
 Keep in mind, while

 Quantum Solver provides you with highly accurate computations, you will